Cycle Logo

 • Significant markups over time

 Over time, this was a model that absolutely dominated (for good reason).
 Now, 20 years or so into the cloud, we're seeing a renewed resurgence toward bare metal.
 The main difference?
 It doesn't always have to be on-prem.
-You can use the same cloud usage model with bare metal cloud providers OR run those same types/brands of servers in a co-location and if you really want, you can manage your own locations.
+You can use the same cloud usage model with bare metal cloud providers OR run those same types/brands of servers in a co-location and, if you really want, manage your own locations.

 As the gap between the market for virtualization and bare metal shrinks, now is a great time to look at when each of these is the right choice.